Lebanon:Operations of the Islamic Resistance on Thursday, Ju...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 3:20 p.m. a gathering of “Israeli” troops inside the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:20 p.m. the Ruweisat Al-Alam Site in the occupied Kfarchouba Hills with heavy machine guns, scoring direct hits.
+- The Islamic Resistance fighters initiated an aerial operation with offensive drones on the Naqoura Naval Site, targeting the positions of “Israeli” officers and troops, scoring direct hits that set the site ablaze and resulted in casualties.

-- The Islamic Resistance fighters targeted at 3:20 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:30 p.m. the Ruwaiset Al-Qarn in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 4:00 p.m. the Naqoura Naval Site with artillery shells, scoring direct hits.
+- And in retaliation for the “Israeli” aggression on the city of Nabatieh and the village of Sohmor, the Islamic Resistance bombed the main air and missile defense base of the Northern Command in the “Birya” Barracks with dozens of Katyusha rockets.

 Comments